 And here is where we sit on the edge of another year where everything you read within the recruitment press tells you there’s something called a “war for talent” again, where the people who want to work for you are not good enough so you have to invest in time and money to source skills that only exist on a blog in China or twitter posting at Harvard but FD says no!

-Recruitment is at a crossroads and for businesses 2013 could be vital some will exit recession and grow aggressively others will disappear.
+Recruitment is at a crossroads and for businesses in recruitment this year could be vital some will exit recession and grow aggressively others will disappear.
 If you believe what you read CEOs say that the second biggest threat to their organisations sustainability is recruiting and retaining talent so it’s time for recruitment particularly in established businesses to be bold at budget time.
 Why?

 Well those smaller businesses who have not yet got direct sourcing will move there as hiring volumes require and then be better at it than those who went there in 2009 and 2010 (and in some cases before) because the tools they procure will be different, probably better and they will offer the recruiters they hire more strategic and more interesting roles in the short term.
 Potentially a brain drain from the established recruiting functions to start ups?